 - Punched holing is not acceptable.
 Holes also need to be reamed.

 Joining the new ASI National Structural Steelwork Compliance Scheme (NSSCS) is a sure-fire way of understanding the requirements of AS/NZS 5131 and getting on the list of approved fabricators.

 Revisions to AS/NZS 5131:2016 are currently being made and will be released soon.

 AS 4100:2020 was released last month (August 2020), providing clarity on ‘Construction Specification’ and ‘Construction Classification’ to those not already using AS/NZS 5131.

 So although uptake has been slow, it’s not going away anytime soon.
 In fact, since AS 4100 is a mandated standard in the National Construction Code, compliance with it is mandatory.

-The changes help reduce the risk for all members in the steel supply chain, particularly us engineers, by ensuring fit-for-purpose and cost-effective compliant outcomes.
+The changes help reduce risk for all members of the steel supply chain, in particular us engineers, in ensuring fit-for-purpose cost-effective compliant outcomes.

 Are you already using AS/NZS 5131?

 Have a Project that You Want to Discuss?